lindstrom-j/mongo_objects/docs/source/sample.rst

 Since the data for each proxy object only exists in the parent MongoDB document, the parent document must be loaded before the proxy is available.
-We've added a helpful :meth:`getVenue` method to return the :class:`Venue` proxy object from a :class:`Event` already loaded into memory.
+We've included a helpful :meth:`Event.getVenue` method to return the :class:`Venue` proxy object from a :class:`Event` already loaded into memory.

 Each proxy object has a unique ID that includes the parent document ObjectId.
-There's a :meth:`loadVenueById` class method that parses the venue ID, loads the correct :class:`Event` document and returns the appropriate :class:`Venue` proxy object.
+There's an :meth:`Event.loadVenueById` class method that parses the venue ID, loads the correct :class:`Event` document and returns the appropriate :class:`Venue` proxy object.